Children's Hospital is part of the UPMC family.

 After a TPAIT, patients must take pancreatic enzymes for the rest of their lives to enable them to digest food.
 Some patients develop diabetes and need to take insulin.

 In follow-up studies of children who have had TPAIT, most experience pain relief and improved quality of life.
 After surgery, 10 percent of patients are diabetic and 30 percent require low-dose insulin therapy.

 For patients who do not have hereditary pancreatitis, alternative procedures such as therapeutic endoscopy may relieve pain and improve function and quality of life.
 Children’s is one of only a few centers in the country offering therapeutic endoscopy to children with pancreatitis.

-Dr. Lowe is actively involved in research aimed at developing new treatments for chronic pancreatitis in children.
-He directs a laboratory study looking at why certain genetic defects lead to chronic pancreatitis.
+Researchers at Children's are actively involved in research aimed at developing new treatments for chronic pancreatitis in children.
+They are directing a laboratory study looking at why certain genetic defects lead to chronic pancreatitis.
 Learning more about why children get pancreatitis will help doctors to find new and better ways of treating it.

-Dr. Lowe and Dr. Husain are also investigators in an international study, funded by the National Institutes of Health, to create a database of information about chronic pancreatitis in children.
+Dr. Husain i also investigators in an international study, funded by the National Institutes of Health, to create a database of information about chronic pancreatitis in children.
 This study will help doctors better understand the causes, complications, and outcomes of chronic pancreatitis in children.